SadeeshKumarMN/selenium_ui_db_test_automation_examples/README.md

 1. Created utility for Backend Database validation with PostgresQL

-2. Added "Surefire Plugin" in POM.xml to execute the test scripts using testng xml files(regression.xml/smoke.xml) with maven batch commands
+2. Added "Surefire Plugin" in POM.xml to execute the test scripts using testng xml files(regression.xml/smoke.xml) with maven batch commands.
-   Reference: <a href="https://maven.apache.org/surefire/maven-surefire-plugin/examples/testng.html"> Maven SureFire Plugin </a>
+  Please refer this: <a href="https://maven.apache.org/surefire/maven-surefire-plugin/examples/testng.html"> Maven SureFire Plugin </a> for more detail.

 Notes: